socheatsok78/cloud-images/ova/README.md

 # or, enforce POSIX-compatible format
 tar -cvf <ova_file>.ova --format=ustar image.ovf image.vmdk image.mf

+# The `--format=ustar`:
-# --format=ustar format stands for "Uniform Standard Tape ARchive", which is a POSIX.1-compliant tar format.
-It ensures a certain level of portability and compatibility across different systems and applications that read tar archives.
+# format stands for "Uniform Standard Tape ARchive", which is a POSIX.1-compliant tar format.
+# It ensures a certain level of portability and compatibility across different systems and applications that read tar archives.
 ```

 ## Cloud-init properties